Shadid12/shadid-blog/api/javaScript-callbacks-vs-promise-vs-observable.md

   });
 ```
 Now what about RxJS Observable ?
-Although relatively new to the JavaScript world, RxJS Observable already gained quite some ground.
-There are good reasons for that.
+Although relatively new to the JavaScript world, RxJS Observable already gained quite some ground; there are good reasons for that.
 The main reason however is working with streams of data.
 If you are working with streams of data instead of single values RxJS is the go to library.
-The data source (for example a button getting clicked) may emit multiple values.
-It could also only emit one — we don’t know!
-Or maybe we do even know that we’ll only receive one data object (e.g. HTTP request + response) — this can still be treated as a stream of event(s) and hence we may use RxJS Observable.
+The data source (for example a button getting clicked) may emit multiple values, or it could only emit one — we don’t know!
+Or maybe we do know that we’ll only receive one data object (e.g. HTTP request + response) — this can still be treated as a stream of event(s) hence we may use RxJS Observable.
 Let’s do the same example with observable

 ```javascript